WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development-lecture.md

 - Declarative views: They make your code more readable and easier to debug.
 - Virtual DOM: A virtual copy of the original DOM.
 Manipulating it (over the original DOM) speeds things up.
-- Event handling: No need to worry about incompatible event names and fields.
+- Event handling: React's event handlers will handle event names and fields for you so that you don't have to resolve incompatible names.
-// The above sentence is weird.
-Not sure what it means.
 - JSX: Markup syntax you'll use for generating strings of HTML that are almost identical to the HTML you'll insert into the webpage.
 - Component-based: In React, everything on the webpage is divided into small components to create a view (or UIs).
 <aside class="notes">